mahrukhu/Polaroplast-Models/README.md

 Note: These models will appear grey by default and the color of each model can be adjusted using the command line, accessible in Favorites -> Command Line.
 On the command line enter the code: color #XXXXXX #ID, where XXXXXX = hex color code and ID = the ID of the model as indicated in the model panel (Favorites -> Model Panel).

 The color codes used in the manuscript are as follows:
-Exospore: e3170a
+Exospore: e3170a,
-Endospore: ffd12a
+Endospore: ffd12a,
-Plasma Membrane: 00aa00
+Plasma Membrane: 00aa00,
-Anchoring Disc: ff8800
+Anchoring Disc: ff8800,
-Polaroplast: aa55ff
+Polaroplast: aa55ff,
-Nucleus: ffaaff
+Nucleus: ffaaff,
-Polar Tube (M-layer): 8b6fff
+Polar Tube (M-layer): 8b6fff,
-Polar Tube (OF-Layer): 13ccff
+Polar Tube (OF-Layer): 13ccff,
-Polar Tube (IF - Layer): faf28b
+Polar Tube (IF - Layer): faf28b,
-Polar Tube (Core): ffbb7d
+Polar Tube (Core): ffbb7d,
-Vacuole : c19a6b
+Vacuole : c19a6b.